millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100GSE.md

 Click on the “Open Service Console”
 ![](images/100GSE/picture-13.png)

-Note that the “myBDCSCE” service has already been created for you
+Note that the “myBDCSCE” service has already been created for you.
+If NOT created, you can follow the instructions in LabGuide200.md and create a new BDCSCE instance on your own.
 ![](images/100GSE/picture-14.png)

 Click on the ![](images/100GSE/picture-15.png)  icon next the myBDCSCE service, followed by Big Data Cluster Console